of the safety award programs offer member general and specialty

 opportunity to evaluate their safety record with other firms performing

-similar work.
+similar work from across the country.
 Participating contractors

 receive a confidential printout to compare their company’s safety